grafana/grafana/docs/sources/troubleshooting/send-panel-to-grafana-support/index.md

 ---
 aliases:
   - /docs/grafana/latest/troubleshooting/send-panel-to-grafana-support/
-description: Learn how to send a panel to Grafana support for troubleshooting
+description: Learn how to send a panel to Grafana Labs support for troubleshooting
 keywords:
   - grafana
   - troubleshooting
   - support
   - dashboards
-title: Send a panel to Grafana support
+title: Send a panel to Grafana Labs support
 menutitle: Send panel to support
 weight: 100
 ---

-# Send a panel to Grafana support
+# Send a panel to Grafana Labs support

 When you encounter problems with any of your visualizations, you can send the panel JSON model to Grafana Labs Technical Support and request help with troubleshooting your issue.